 Let’s face it.
 Our profession is relatively insignificant when it comes to changing lives.

-It is unfair to compare ourselves to doctors, lawmakers, or missionaries.
-We can’t save lives nor make the laws that protect (or complicate) lives.
-Neither can we preach the messages that save the souls, or build the hospitals, schools, orphanages, or even water wells that change lives forever.
+Unlike doctors, lawmakers, or missionaries, we can’t save lives nor make laws that protect (or complicate) lives.
+Neither can we preach the message that will save the souls; or build the hospitals, schools, or orphanages that change lives forever.

 How about us?

-On Saturday, I visited the Street Ministry based in Old Klang Bus Station.
-It is a centre funded by several churches with the intention of helping the homeless regain a place in society.
-The location of the ministry is in the heart of Kuala Lumpur where one can find homeless people, abandoned by their families for various reasons.
+On Saturday, I visited the Street Ministry, located at the Old Klang Bus Station, at the heart of Kuala Lumpur – a centre funded by several churches with the intention of helping the homeless regain a place in society.
 The ministry workers cover the streets and alleys of Petaling Street, Pudu and Dayabumi, inviting the needy to the centre which provides temporary shelter, snacks, medical help, shower, and laundry.
 The centre also provides counselling and a support network, with the aim that the homeless could one day find hope, restore dignity, and rebuild their lives.

 The purpose of the trip was for us to find out if there are ways we could contribute to this centre.